- Registering available domains

 For any future orders after the first one, you do not have to make this deposit, however you do have to make sure your balance is not below 0€.

-This is because the domain has the status 'not paid'.
-Within 48 hours after making payment the domain will be registered at your name.
+This is because the domain has the status “not paid”.
+Within 2 working days after making payment the domain will be registered at your name.

 Please be sure that you have credit balance enough available in your control panel: if not, you must pay first this amount or recharge your balance to place new orders.